-This move aligns HSBC more closely with its competitors, as almost all other Canadian credit cards use a category structure.
+While the move to category bonuses will be disappointing for anyone who highly valued the card’s uniquely strong base rate, it’ll benefit anyone who uses the HSBC World Elite Mastercard as their daily driver.
+Plus, it aligns HSBC more closely with its competitors, as almost all other Canadian credit cards use a category structure.

-HSBC will also be adding new and improved insurance benefits for cardholders.
+HSBC has also added new and improved insurance benefits for cardholders.

-As of February 1, 2023, you’ll now be covered for up to $2 million.
-Also, cardholders 65 years or older will be covered for trips up to 21 days.
+Previously, cardholders were only covered for up to $1 million, and only those under the age of 65.
 This is a hugely generous protection for a vulnerable demographic, one that is often underserved by credit card insurance for that very reason.

 Baggage delay insurance is also getting a boost.
-Instead of claiming up to $750 for delays of 12 hours or longer, you’ll be able to claim up to $1,000 for delays of six hours or longer.
+Instead of claiming up to $750 for delays of 12 hours or longer, you can claim up to $1,000 for delays of six hours or longer.

-Rounding out the travel coverage, there will be new insurance coverage for flight delays over 6 hours, and hotel burglary up to $1,000.
+Rounding out the travel coverage, there’s new insurance coverage for flight delays over 6 hours, and hotel burglary up to $1,000.

 As for everyday purchases, cardholders will also enjoy mobile device insurance up to $1,000.
 Previously a niche perk, this coverage is now slowly making its way throughout the credit card industry.